-Tannins are chemicals that create a “puckering” and drying sensation in one’s mouth by binding the proteins in your saliva to make it less slippery (technically this is what is called astringency).
-Red Wine and chocolate both have naturally occuring tannins: for wine they are in the grapes (or rather the seeds, stems and skins – hence why red wines have more tannins), and in cocoa they are in the pre-fermented seeds and post-fermented beans.
+Tannins are chemicals that create a “puckering” and drying sensation in one’s mouth by binding the proteins in your saliva to make it less slippery.
+Technically this is called astringency.
+Red wine and chocolate both have naturally occurring tannins.
+For wine, they are in the grapes (or rather the seeds, stems and skins – hence why red wines have more tannins), and in cocoa, they are in the pre-fermented seeds and post-fermented beans.

 A classic pairing that works by counteracting these tannins and their “drying” of our mouth is meat and red wine.
 The proteins from the meat reinvigorate the dryness and astringency in your mouth that results from drinking a tannic red wine.
 And it’s tempting to see the same mechanic at work with Mexican moles and dark chocolate.

 The reason for this seems to be a trick of the brain after it’s had something bitter and astringent.
-Once the brain has had some astringency and bitterness it seems to say to the olfactory centre (aka your sense of smell and flavour), “Okay, now we’ve sensed this, if you want to carry on trying it we’ll allow you to start tasting the flavours instead.”
+Once the brain has had some astringency and bitterness, it seems to act as a palate cleanser.
+It says to the olfactory centre (aka your sense of smell and flavour), “Okay, now we’ve sensed this, if you want to carry on trying it we’ll allow you to start tasting the flavours instead”.

-One of the most powerful reasons why a pairing works is that the different components “complement” one another and that they don’t discordantly clash.
-So in matching red wines and dark chocolate, one sound guideline is to look for underlying similarities in the flavours of the wines and chocolates.
+One of the most powerful reasons why a pairing works is that the different components “complement” one another, and that they don’t discordantly clash.
+So, in matching red wines and dark chocolate, one sound guideline is to look for underlying similarities in the flavours of the wines and chocolates.